1980 Dime Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 1980-D Dime Value

-Over 719 million 1980-D dimes were minted, making them abundant and easy to obtain.
-For most collectors, they primarily serve to fill date gaps rather than become a focal point of collections.
-Circulated versions have almost no premium, and a basic uncirculated set can be assembled for only about $350, demonstrating that most Roosevelt dimes remain affordable.
+Over 719 million 1980-D dimes were minted, making them abundant and easy to obtain in any grade.
+For most collectors, they primarily serve to fill date gaps in a complete Roosevelt dime set rather than stand as centerpieces.
+Circulated versions have almost no premium, and a basic uncirculated set can be assembled for only about $350 — demonstrating that most Roosevelt dimes remain affordable.

 1980-D Dime Price/Grade Chart